es-ude/ElasticNodeMiddleware/README.md

 A soft reset refreshes the address of the external memory offset, whereby a hard reset refreshs the program pins.

-The Elastic Node middleware configure FPGA interface contains the following functions:
+The elastic node middleware configure FPGA interface contains the following functions:

 - reconfigure FPGA to specific state:\
 → elasticnode_configureFPGA_configureFrom